Week 4 takeaways: Breakthroughs for Bears, Cowboys

 New England Patriots 38, Miami Dolphins 7

 The Patriots' defense isn't as bad as advertised.
 Coming off back-to-back disappointing performances, they throttled the Dolphins and gained some much-needed reassurance in the process, as they get ready for a quick turnaround with the Colts visiting on Thursday.
-While losing rookie LB Ja'Whaun Bentley for the season is a tough blow, the returns of DE Trey Flowers and S Patrick Chung -- who missed a Week 3 loss in Detroit -- showed how valuable they are to the unit. -- Mike Reiss
+While losing rookie linebacker Ja'Whaun Bentley for the season is a tough blow, the returns of defensive end Trey Flowers and safety Patrick Chung -- who missed a Week 3 loss in Detroit -- showed how valuable they are to the unit. -- Mike Reiss

-The Dolphins aren't ready to win the AFC East and their offense needs more consistency.
-Miami had just 172 total yards in its loss to the Patriots.
+The Dolphins aren't ready to win the AFC East, and their offense needs more consistency.
+Miami had 172 total yards in its loss to the Patriots.
 It was also the second consecutive week Miami had 45 or fewer plays.
-The scariest part is coach Adam Gase believes his team got "out-physicaled" by the Patriots.
+The scariest part is coach Adam Gase believes his team got "outphysicaled" by the Patriots.
 Headed into another road game against the high-powered Bengals offense, the Dolphins need to figure out how to fix their lack of physicality before it derails a strong start to the season. -- Cameron Wolfe

 Tennessee Titans 26, Philadelphia Eagles 23

 Things are coming together for the Titans as they get healthy and the passing game improves.
-Marcus Mariota and Corey Davis connected nine times for 161 yards, including the game-winning touchdown.
+Marcus Mariota and Corey Davis connected nine times for 161 yards, including the winning touchdown.
 The final drive included three first-down conversions on fourth downs.
 Getting another come-from-behind win in a close game will only give Mike Vrabel's team more confidence as it heads to Buffalo next week. -- Turron Davenport

-The Eagles showed some vulnerabilities that need to be cleaned up if they want to contend again in 2018.
-There was too much pressure on Carson Wentz (11 hits, four sacks) and too many big plays given up in the secondary, which lost S Rodney McLeod (knee) last week.
+The Eagles showed some vulnerabilities that need to be cleaned up if they want to contend.
+There was too much pressure on Carson Wentz (11 hits, four sacks) and too many big plays given up in the secondary, which lost safety Rodney McLeod (knee) last week.
 The Eagles will need to play much cleaner next week against the Vikings, who have revenge on their minds. -- Tim McManus

 Houston Texans 37, Indianapolis Colts 31

 Houston's front seven might finally be coming together.
 On Sunday, J.J.
 Watt and Jadeveon Clowney each had two sacks.
 In the past two weeks, Watt has five sacks and 16 quarterback pressures, according to NFL Next Gen Stats.
-The Texans still have an uphill battle to come back from an 0-3 start, but a turnaround will start with Clowney and Watt continuing to stay healthy and playing at a high level next week against the Cowboys. -- Sarah Barshop
+The Texans still have an uphill battle to come back from an 0-3 start, but a turnaround will start with Clowney and Watt continuing to play at a high level next week against the Cowboys. -- Sarah Barshop

-The Colts face a New England team which has beaten them five consecutive times in their next game on a short week, and there's a good chance they won't have their best receiver for the game.
+The Colts face a New England team that has beaten them five consecutive times in their next game on a short week, and there's a good chance they won't have their best receiver for the game.
 T.Y.
 Hilton left the fourth quarter of Sunday's loss to the Texans with a hamstring injury.
-Coach Frank Reich didn't sound very optimistic that Hilton, who had four catches for 115 yards before the injury, would be available for the game.
+Coach Frank Reich didn't sound optimistic that Hilton, who had four catches for 115 yards before the injury, would be available.
 Hilton has missed only two games in his career. -- Mike Wells

 Clark, Saturday fine with Reich's OT decision